Defense in Depth: Securing Databases

 Author’s Note: Our Defense In Depth series will demonstrate how over the past several years Corso Systems has helped companies implement security.
 The series includes relatively easy best practices like ensuring your systems are secured with user accounts, network segmentation with Firewalls to reduce the flow of traffic to only what is necessary to move between each part of your operation.
 We will also discuss more complex technologies such as threat detection, and backups/disaster recovery so you can get back up and running even in the worst case scenarios.

 Most manufacturing and critical infrastructure systems (utilities, wastewater treatment, communications, dams, and many more) use databases to store configuration data, recipes, and important process data.
-With the widespread adoption of tools like Ignition making it easier than ever to connect databases to SCADA systems, databases are a prime target for attack.
+With the widespread adoption of tools like Ignition making it easier than ever to connect databases to SCADA systems, databases have become a prime target for attack.

 Database User Security